Song Lab @ Cornell

 (2) despite an extremely narrow host range (human-specific), what makes S. Typhi so successful?

 We use a multidisciplinary approach to define in molecular (when possible atomic terms), cellular, and organismal level the functional interface between this important human bacterial pathogen and the host.
 We hope our research offers rational avenues to the development of more effective ways of treating and preventing typhoid fever and also provides critical insights into the pathogenesis of human-specific pathogens.

-Our ongoing research is supported, in part, by National Institutes of Health, USDA National Institute of Food and Agriculture, Cornell President's Council of Cornell Women Affinito-Stewart fund, and the Schwartz fund, and the Mizutani Foundation for Glycoscience.
+Our ongoing research is supported, in part, by National Institutes of Health, USDA National Institute of Food and Agriculture, Cornell President's Council of Cornell Women Affinito-Stewart fund, the Schwartz fund, and the Mizutani Foundation for Glycoscience.

 We are recruiting strongly motivated personnel (postdoc, graduate students, undergraduate students) with research interests in the interplay between bacterial pathogens and hosts.
 Please contact Jeongmin (js2957 at cornell.edu) with your CV, if you are highly motivated and interested in understanding molecular mechanisms of infectious diseases.
 Prospective graduate students need to consult the graduate admission program at Cornell University for the current application procedures (e.g. Graduate Programs in Biological and Biomedical Sciences, Microbiology, or Biochemistry, Molecular and Cell Biology).